 2. Prepare the New valve

-The next thing that you need to do is to use a Teflon table and then wrap around the new replacement part or the drain valve.
+The next thing that you need to do is to use a Teflon tape and then wrap around the new replacement part or the drain valve.
 You can keep it ready so that there is not much water loss.

 3. Place a bucket